Good replacements for Amaro Meletti include Amaro Averna, Amaro Nonino Quintessentia, Amaro Lucano, Amaro CioCiaro, and Ramazzotti.

 It is an aromatic blend of 33 herbs and spices, including cardamom, orange peel, Chinese rhubarb, iris root, and elderflower.

-Ramazzotti has a deep aroma of spicy botanicals, and its flavor profile features a robust combination of sweet, tannic, bitter, and herbal notes.
+Ramazzotti has a deep aroma of spicy botanicals, and its flavor features a strong combination of sweet, tannic, bitter, and herbal notes.

 It has a full-bodied, silky texture with a rich sweetness on the palate that balances out its slightly bitter aftertaste.